How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Quantitative Analysis

+Figure \ref{fig:heatmaps}(a) presents the ranking of every filtering technique with respect to precision ($PQ$) per dataset, along with its average ranking position across all datasets.
+The method achieving the highest $PQ$ is ranked first, the next best second etc. Ties receive the same ranking, which is the highest possible; e.g, if FAISS and SCANN have the highest $PQ$ after the third best method, they are both placed fourth and the next best method is placed in the sixth place.
+Methods that fail to satisfy the recall threshold are placed at the last ranking position.

-Regarding the blocking workflows, the Standard Blocking workflow (\textsf{SBW}) outperforms all others in the eight largest datasets.
-Compared to its parameter-free counterpart, i.e., \textsf{PBW}, its $PQ$ is substantially higher, with their difference increasing for larger datasets: it raises from 1 order of magnitude over $D_{a2}$ to more than 3 orders over $D_{a10}$.
-This highlights the benefits of fine-tuning.
-Among the remaining methods, the Q-Grams Blocking workflow (\textsf{QBW}) lies very close to the top performing on in most datasets.
-On average, its precision is lower than the best one by 27.7\%, as in many cases it ranks second (e.g., in $D_{a8}$).
-Compared to its default configuration, \textsf{DBW}, $PQ$ gets higher by a whole order of magnitude, which also verifies the benefits of parameter fine-tuning.
-The Extended Q-Grams Blocking workflow (\textsf{EQBW}) ranks third with its precision being lower than the best one by 33.7\%, on average.
-The Suffix Arrays Blocking workflow (\textsf{SABW}) lies in very close distance, being 33.8\% lower than the best $PQ$, on average.
-Both of them rank second in several cases (e.g., \textsf{EQBW} in $D_{a10}$), but the latter achieves the overall best precision for $D_{a1}$, while being consistently faster than \textsf{EQBW}.
-Finally, the Extended Suffix Arrays Blocking workflow (\textsf{ESABW}) ranks as the last fine-tuned blocking workflow, since its mean deviation from the highest precision amounts to 42.1\% -- even though it achieves the overall best $PQ$ for $D_{a2}$.
+Among the blocking workflows, the Standard Blocking one (\textsf{SBW}) has the highest average ranking position (2.2), because it outperforms all others in the eight largest datasets.
+Its parameter-free counterpart, \textsf{PBW}, exhibits the lowest average ranking (11.9), thus highlighting the benefits of fine-tuning.
+The same conclusion is drawn from the comparison between the Q-Grams Blocking workflow (\textsf{QBW}) and its default configuration, \textsf{DBW}, whose average ranking positions are 4.7 and 10.8, respectively.
+The Extended Q-Grams Blocking workflow (\textsf{EQBW}) follows \textsf{QBW} in close distance, taking the 5$^{th}$ position, on average.
+These three methods are outperformed by Suffix Arrays Blocking workflow (\textsf{SABW}), which has the second highest average ranking (4.2), while being consistently faster.
+Finally, the Extended Suffix Arrays Blocking workflow (\textsf{ESABW}) ranks as the last fine-tuned workflow, even though it achieves the overall best $PQ$~for~$D_{a2}$.